-To further assess whether there were additional unpaid amounts (e.g., amounts owed for which invoice amounts had not been received), we requested a list of accrued expenses as of March 31, 2022.
+To further assess whether there were additional unpaid amounts (e.g., amounts owed for which invoice amounts had not been received), we requested a list of accrued expenses as of December 31, 2022.
 This listing typically would contain expenses associated with goods and services received for which invoices have not yet been received.
-These expenses also have to be considered in assessing compliance with the terms of Condition 7.2.
+These expenses must be considered in assessing compliance with Condition 7.2.